seanturner/mahy-lamps-im-keyusage/draft-ietf-lamps-im-keyusage.md

 # Security Considerations

 The Security Considerations of {{!RFC5280}} are applicable to this document.
-This extended key purpose does not introduce new security risks but instead reduces existing security risks by providing means to identify if the certificate is generated to sign IM credentials.
+This extended key purpose does not introduce new security risks but instead reduces existing security risks by providing means to identify if the certificate is generated to sign IM identity credentials.

 # IANA Considerations